AUDUBON SUMMER CAMP

 Audubon provides financial assistance to parents/guardians with special circumstances to help send their child to camp.

-Apply for a scholarship by January 24, 2025 to receive your approval and scholarship discount code in time for the camp registration opening date!
-Although we will accept scholarship applications until April 15, 2025, we can't guarantee placement as summer camps sell out fast.
+Apply for a scholarship by January 23, 2026 to receive your approval and scholarship discount code in time for the camp registration opening date!
+Scholarship applications will be accepted until April 17, 2026.
+However, placement is not guaranteed after January 23, 2026, as camps fill quickly.

 Summer camp scholarships are made possible by donors who have contributed to the Joe Koger Camp Scholarship Fund.
 Send a child to camp this summer – donate today!